Microchip-MPLAB-Harmony/reference_apps/apps/pic32mk_mcm_multi_motor/pic32mk_mcm_ multi_motor_foc/readme.md

 - Connection
     - Plug the DC power into the connector CN1 or CN2 on each driver board.
     - Plug the motor power lines into the connector CON1 on each driver board.
-    - Plug each driver board into the connector J13, J14, J15 on the PIC32MKMCM control board.
+    - Plug each driver board into the connector J13, J14, J15 on the PIC32MK MCM control board.
     - Connect position sensor pins of each motor with the connector CN1, CN2, CN3 respectively on the control board.

 ## Software configurations